 The following definitions apply only to this article.
-The definitions in the federal regulations issued that became effective January March 6-8, 1995-2013 (29 C.F.R.
-Part 825), interpreting the Family and Medical Leave Act of 1993 (FMLA) (29 U.S.C. § 2601 et seq.) shall also apply to this article, to the extent that they are not inconsistent with the following definitions:
+The definitions in the federal regulations issued that became effective January March-6 8, 1995 2013 (29 C.F.R.
+Part 825), interpreting the Family and Medical Leave Act of 1993 (FMLA) (29 U.S.C. § 2601 et seq.) and its implementing regulations shall also apply to this article, to the extent that they are not inconsistent with the following definitions: